SzymonDiechtiar/Selfhosting-Documentation/README.md

          balena-etcher

-  5. Click "Flash from file" -> chose your ISO -> Click "Select target" -> chose your USB flash drive -> Click "Flash!"
+  5. Click the "Flash from file" button and choose the .iso file you downloaded.
+  6. Click the "Select target" and chose your USB flash drive
+  7. Click "Flash!" and let balenaEtcher create the bootable USB.

 <h2>Step 2: Install Proxmox</h2>